-The hemp plant’s main claim to fame – THC – may be getting a run for its money by the recent popularity of CBD, also found within the same plant.
-Unlike THC, CBD won’t get you high – unless you were lucky enough to have invested in one of the many CBD-related stocks that continually produce “big profits” for its investors.
+The hemp plant’s main claim to fame–THC–may be getting a run for its money by the recent popularity of CBD, also found within the same plant.
+Unlike THC, CBD (cannabidiol) won’t get you high–unless you were lucky enough to have invested in one of the many CBD-related stocks that continually produce “big profits” for its investors.

 So what exactly does it do?
-CBD, which stands for cannabidiol, has been the focal point of studies surrounding everything from anxiety cures to pet medication, and it can now even be found at the local deli or gas station.
+The best CBD oil may help people with everything from anxiety cures to pet medication, and it can now even be found at the local deli or gas station.
 People are also turning to CBD gummies for more discrete ways to take the supplement.
 But is it really that easy?

 While THC may be considered a younger man’s game, those aged 54 and older have shown an interest in CBD along with many others.
 We studied over 1,000 seniors, all of who were at least 54 years old, by asking them questions about their CBD usage and the associated benefits and side effects.
 Read on to hear what these established men and women had to say.